quicwg/base-drafts/draft-ietf-quic-transport.md

 Connection flow control is a limit to the total bytes of stream data sent in STREAM frames on all streams contributing to connection flow control.
-A receiver advertises credit for a connection by sending a WINDOW_UPDATE frame with the StreamID set to zero (0x00).
+A receiver advertises credit for a connection by sending a WINDOW_UPDATE frame with the Stream ID set to zero (0x00).
 A receiver maintains a cumulative sum of bytes received on all streams contributing to connection-level flow control, to check for flow control violations.
 A receiver may maintain a cumulative sum of bytes consumed on all contributing streams to determine the connection-level